qlik-oss/corectl/docs/corectl_set_measures.md

-## corectl objects
+## corectl set measures

-Prints a list of all objects in the current app
+Sets or updates the measures in the current app

 ### Synopsis

-Prints a list of all objects in the current app
+Sets or updates the measures in the current app.
+Example corectl set measures ./my-measures-glob-path.json

 ```
-corectl objects [flags]
+corectl set measures <glob-pattern-path-to-measures-files.json> [flags]
 ```

 ### Options

 ```
-  -h, --help             help for objects
+  -h, --help   help for measures
-      --objects string   A list of object json paths
 ```

 ### Options inherited from parent commands